Todd Sorensen, Pharm.D.

 Advancement of Pharmacy Residency Education:

-Dr. Sorensen has served as Director of the College’s Ambulatory Care Residency program since 1999 and has led its focus on achieving a two-pronged mission of developing outstanding pharmacy practitioners and using the program as a vehicle to advance the scope of pharmacy services in Minnesota.
+Dr. Sorensen has served as Director of the College’s Ambulatory Care Residency program from 1999 to 2013, leading its focus on achieving a two-pronged mission of developing outstanding pharmacy practitioners and using the program as a vehicle to advance the scope of pharmacy services in Minnesota.
 He is particularly interested in exploring mechanisms that create mutually beneficial partnerships between health care organizations and an academic institution that serve the pharmacy practice needs of Minnesota.

 Dr. Sorensen serves as the Executive Director of the Alliance for Integrated Medication Management (AIMM), a non-profit organization facilitating quality improvement in medication management.
 The AIMM Collaborative is a national community of learning that assists health care organizations in incorporating the principles of comprehensive medication management into inter-professional models of care and measuring the impact of their efforts.